WAV stands for Wheelchair Accessible Vehicle. This means you can travel in the vehicle while seat in your wheelchair

 What would you like to do next?

-See more about electric cars
+See more about charging

 It’s important you understand your charging options, to see what suits you best.
 Explore and learn more about these: